Bachelor of Psychological ScienceBachelors Degree

 Before applying, make sure you double check all entry requirements, gather required documentation and review the University’s Rules Relating to Awards, noting any specifics listed below.

-- any eight (8) elective units that may include the unit in Part B
+- any six (6) elective units that may include any of the units listed in Part B.

 Your course progression is in the recommended order you should complete your course in.
 It is important that you follow this to ensure you meet the course requirements.
 For further assistance see How to Enrol in Units using My Enrolment.